 Finally, the weather outside matched my inner season.
 My cravings for a cosy home and a fireplace, the desire for hot soups and freshly pressed olive oil had found an answer on the first rainy day.

 And I want to get busy in the kitchen, again and again, to bake wholemeal bread for breakfast, and pancakes on Sunday morning, and I want to eat them with ricotta and my spicy plum jam.
 I crave chocolate again – ok, to be honest, that craving actually never disappeared, but I can finally use it in the biscotti I offer with an espresso during my cooking classes – and spicy desserts with nutmeg, vanilla and cinnamon.

 I add these spices to the most common desserts.
 The simple gesture of baking with spices becomes an invocation ritual of autumn, the sweetest and most nostalgic season.
 And so, it wasn’t too long before I baked the first cinnamon apple strudel.

 Celebrating the apple season.
 Apple strudel with raisins and pine nuts

 For the third recipe of my celebration of the apple season, I wanted to close the menu with a classic, and I chose an apple strudel, spiced with cinnamon, with raisins and pine nuts.
 With the classics, you can never go wrong, especially when they are linked to one of the first memories I have of Tommaso.

 Everything began with a trip to the Alps, and an apple strudel…

-Until a few year ago, I would always use store bought puff pastry to make the strudel, either sweet or savoury.
+Until a few years ago, I would always use store-bought puff pastry to make the strudel, either sweet or savoury.
 And I had always eaten it made with that same greasy puff pastry, in restaurants or at friends’ houses.
 It took Tommaso, and our first holiday together as friends, to make me open my eyes to the real strudel dough.

 There were five of us in the car, heading towards Trentino.